raman-chumber/chickencoop-wiki/Lab 9: Activating Stepper motor with Raspberry Pi to control door.md

 ![Screenshot 2018-04-30 21.46.29.png](https://bitbucket.org/repo/BgdaKR7/images/1469060238-Screenshot%202018-04-30%2021.46.29.png)

-I used LEDs to debug for the coils.
+I used LEDs for debug purpose.

 ![Screenshot 2018-04-30 21.44.44.png](https://bitbucket.org/repo/BgdaKR7/images/1216232935-Screenshot%202018-04-30%2021.44.44.png)

-##Library Used
+##Libraries Used

 This project uses the Rpi.GPIO Library.I used GPIO connector with the breadboard for Pi.
 To install RPi.GPIO, we first need to install the Python Development toolkit that RPi.GPIO requires.